d3vgru/nodetsam/README.md

 The idea is to have a very lightweight server and a pretty thick client.
 Both should be compatible with Mastodon and GNU social.

+It should be (relatively) easy to point the client to a compatible instance.
+The client will have a standard React reference implementation without P2P functionality.

 It should be (slightly less easy) to replace the back-end of a compatible instance while leaving their front-end intact.
-The server will have a standard reference implementation.
+The server will have a standard reference implementation based on LoopBack.
 P2P functionality will be configurable.
 Even if turned on, it should not break standards-compliant clients.

-It should be (relatively) easy to point the client to a compatible instance.
-The client will have a standard reference implementation without P2P functionality.

 ## Authentication
 * client posts have to be processed by instance (including replies, stars, boosts)